GrantStreetGroup/DBIx-OnlineDDL/README.md

 ### coderef\_hooks

-An hashref of coderefs.
+A hashref of coderefs.
 Each of these are used in different steps in the process.
 All of these are optional, but it is **highly recommended** that `before_triggers` is specified.
 Otherwise, you're not actually running any DDL and the table copy is essentially a no-op.